bolrog/d2dx/README.md

 D2DX is free software, but if you enjoy the project and want to buy me a coffee, [click here](https://commerce.coinbase.com/checkout/13ed8fc7-d7f3-428c-b834-ab7bd6501db7).

 ## Recent release history

+### 0.99.525
+  - Fix motion prediction of shadows not working for some units.
+  - Fix window size when window is scaled beyond the desktop dimensions.
+  - Fix some black text in old versions of MedianXL.
+  - Remove -dxtestsleepfix, this is now enabled by default (along with the fps fix).

 ### 0.99.521
   - Fix low fps in menu for 1.13d with basemod.